Tata-Umesh/Face_Mask_Detection/README.md

 > Real-time face mask detection powered by a hyperparameter optimized CNN.

 Detects whether a person is wearing a face mask in **real-time** using a live webcam feed.
-Draws a 🟢 green box for masked faces and a 🔴 red box for unmasked ones instantly.

 ---

 ## Highlights